blogs

 Key features: 250+ pre-built connectors with custom connector support · SQL-based transformation with version control and rollback · Automated pipeline orchestration and dependency management · KAI Assistant for AI-accelerated wrangling and debugging · KAI Analytics Suite including Segmentation, MMM, Digital Attribution, Demand Forecasting, Price Elasticity, Inventory Management, and Creative Diagnostics · Orchestration Layer with business impact reporting · Fixed-fee pricing with unlimited data rows

-Ideal use case: Mid-market to enterprise businesses across retail, eCommerce, and travel that want to consolidate a fragmented data stack, reduce engineering overhead, and generate AI-driven business insights — without building a large internal data function.
+Ideal use case: Mid-market to enterprise businesses across retail, ecommerce, and travel that want to consolidate a fragmented data stack, reduce engineering overhead, and generate AI-driven business insights without building a large internal data function.

 Pros: